 Below-grade thermal boundary wall is any portion of a thermal boundary wall in soil contact.

-Common wall is the total wall area of walls adjacent to another conditioned living unit, not including foundation walls.
+Common wall is the total wall area of walls adjacent to Unrated Conditioned Space, not including foundation walls.

+AG + exterior door area shall not exceed the exterior wall area, and the Energy Rating Reference Home door area shall be reduced as necessary to ensure this.

-(c) For fenestrations facing within 15 degrees of true south that are directly coupled to thermal storage mass, the winter interior shade coefficient shall be permitted to increase to 0.95 in the Rated Home.
+(c) For Fenestrations facing within 15 degrees of true south that are directly coupled to thermal storage mass, the winter interior shade coefficient shall be permitted to increase to 0.95 in the Rated Home.

-(d) Where Effective Leakage Area (ELA) is defined in accordance with Equation 4.4 of ASHRAE Standard 62.2-2013, and where SLA = ELA / CFA (where ELA and CFA are in the same units).
+(d) SLA = ELA / CFA where ELA = cfm50 * 0.2833 * (4n / 50n) and CFA is in square inches.

-(e) Envelope leakage shall be tested in accordance with requirements of Standard ANSI/RESNET/ICC 380-2016 or equivalent by an Approved Tester.
+(e) Envelope (for Detached Dwelling Units) or Compartmentalization Boundary (for Attached Dwelling Units) leakage shall be tested and documented in accordance with requirements of Standard ANSI/RESNET/ICC 380 by an Approved Tester.

-(f) The combined air exchange rate for Infiltration and Whole-House Mechanical Ventilation Systems shall be determined in accordance with Equation 4.6 of ASHRAE Standard 62.2-2013.
+(f) The required Dwelling-Unit Mechanical Ventilation system airflow rate (Qfan) shall be determined in accordance with the following equation.
+Where this requires the Rated Home mechanical ventilation rate to be adjusted in the simulation, and where the ventilation air is pre-conditioned as part of a shared ventilation system shared by multiple Dwelling Units, the software shall make corresponding adjustments to the shared preconditioning equipment energy consumption assigned to the Rated Home.

+Qfan = Qtot – Φ (Qinf × Aext)

+where

+Qfan = required mechanical ventilation rate, cfm (L/s)

+Qtot = total required ventilation rate, cfm (L/s)

+Qinf = infiltration, cfm (L/s) calculated using Shelter Class 4

+Aext = 1 for Detached Dwelling Units, or the ratio of exterior enclosure surface area that is not attached to garages or other Dwelling Units to Compartmentalization Boundary for Attached Dwelling Units

+Φ=1 for Balanced Ventilation Systems and Qinf / Qtot otherwise

+Exception: A ventilation fan is not required when Qfan is less than 10 cfm (5 L/s)

-(g) Either hourly calculations using the procedures given in the 2013 ASHRAE Handbook of Fundamentals (IP version), Chapter 16, page 16.25, Equation 51 using Shelter Class 4 or calculations yielding equivalent results shall be used to determine the energy loads resulting from infiltration in combination with Whole-House Mechanical Ventilation systems.
+(g) Either hourly calculations using the following equation or calculations yielding equivalent results shall be used to determine the combined air exchange rate resulting from Infiltration in combination with Dwelling-Unit Mechanical Ventilation systems.

+Qi = Qfan,i + Φ Qinf,i

+where

+Φ=1 for Balanced Ventilation Systems and otherwise

+Φ = Qinf,i /( Qinf,i + Qfan,i )

+Qi = combined air exchange rate for the time step ‘i’, cfm (L/s)

+Qinf,i = Infiltration airflow rate for the time step ‘i’, cfm (L/s) calculated using Shelter Class 4

+Qfan,i = mechanical ventilation airflow rate for the time step ‘i’, cfm (L/s)

 (h) Thermal storage element shall mean a component not normally part of the floors, walls, or ceilings that is part of a passive solar system, and that provides thermal storage.
-A thermal storage element must be in the same room as fenestration that faces within 15 degrees of true south, or must be connected to such a room with pipes or ducts that allow the element to be actively charged.
+A thermal storage element must be in the same room as Fenestration that faces within 15 degrees of true south, or must be connected to such a room with pipes or ducts that allow the element to be actively charged.

 (i) For a Rated Home with multiple heating, cooling, or water heating systems using different fuel types, the applicable system capacities and fuel types shall be weighted in accordance with the loads distribution (as calculated by accepted engineering practice for that equipment and fuel type) of the subject multiple systems.
 For the Energy Rating Reference Home, the minimum efficiencies given in Table 4.2.2(1a) below will be assumed for: